pogi7/dx-tips/docs/advanced-tips/agile-development.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

+# Agile Development

-# Automated Builds and Testing
+## Automated Building and Testing

-Let's discover the basics of pleasant and effective **developer experience in less than 5 minutes**.
+Automated building and testing software is important to pleasant and effective DX.

-## Version Control
+## CICD Pipelines

 [Version control](https://www.atlassian.com/git/tutorials/what-is-version-control) is a way to keep track and manage changes to software code.